lbryio/lbry.com/content/faq/how-to-backup-wallet.md

 ## How do I find my wallet if I don't have LBRY open?

 The LBRY wallet can be found manually by navigating to the [lbryum directory](/faq/lbry-directories).
 The `default_wallet` file is inside the wallet's folder.

+## How do I back up my wallet on lbry.tv?

+lbry.tv user's wallets are automatically backed up by us.
+If you want a copy for yourself, you'll need to install the Desktop or Android applications and follow the steps in this FAQ.

 ## How do I find my wallet in the LBRY Android app?